fennel-ai/client/docs/pages/api-reference/client/query-offline.md

 <Expandable title="input_dataframe" type="pd.Dataframe">
 A pandas dataframe object that contains the values of all features in the inputs list.
-Each row of the dataframe can be thought of as one entity for which features need to be extracted.
+Each row of the dataframe can be thought of as one entity for which features need to be queried.

 Only relevant when `format` is "pandas".
 </Expandable>